ak-foster/FP2/source/index.rst

 Lambda
 ======

-The Lambda special form is Python's syntax for creating an unnamed function &amp;mdash; a function without a name.
+The Lambda special form is Python's syntax for creating an unnamed function u'\u2014' a function without a name.
 This is its general form:

 .. code-block:: python